AN OVERVIEW

 FINAL THOUGHTS

 The main thing is to have fun.
 Pick all-time greats like Babe Ruth and Satchel Paige, and guys with cool names like Catfish Metkovich and Frenchy Bordagaray.
 Match wits with other baseball fans.
 Relive your childhood.
 Fall in love with baseball all over again.
-If you don’t like what’s happened to baseball in the Steroid Era, our players are guaranteed not to use steroids.
+If you didn't like wha happened to baseball in the Steroid Era, our players are guaranteed not to use steroids.

 We love baseball ourselves, and want you to love playing this game, so we'll never stop trying to improve it.
 Your suggestions and input are always welcome.
-If you run into a problem or have a question, please write to us at support@imaginesports.com; if you have an idea to improve the game, send it to ideas@imaginesports.com.
+If you run into a problem, have a question or would like to suggest an improvement to the game, please write to us at support@imaginesports.com.

 We appreciate your business – we’re glad you’re here!
 Our customer service will be what you should expect – respectful, helpful, and prompt, and customer satisfaction will be our number one priority.
 If you tried all of our normal channels but still feel you did not get the service you deserve, go straight to the top – email CEO@imaginesports.com.